Antik21/OKX-API-Scripts/README.md

-# OKX-AIO
+# OKX API SCRYPTS

-OKX API SCRYPTS
+OKX API Scrypts that automate manual work

 ## Who will find these scripts useful?
 1. For users who repeatedly need to collect their airdrops from sub-accounts to Main.